Whoseyashar/Reproducible_Pipeline_Final_Project/README.md

 ## Future Work
-Enhance visualizations with interactive plots.
+ **Enhance visualizations:** Add interactive plots for better user engagement.
-Add automated tests for data validation.
+ **Automated tests:** Implement tests for data validation to ensure pipeline reliability.
-Host pipeline as a web service using frameworks like Flask or FastAPI.
+ **Web service hosting:** Host the pipeline as a web service using frameworks like Flask or FastAPI.